vasilisvg/tschicholds-figures/eighteen-5/article.md

 This is clearly an asymmetrical layout.
 The main column is `11.11%` wider than the [common layout for a book](../eighteen-3/).
 It touches the diagonal for the *second* page in the top right corner.
 The left top still aligns with a diagonal, as does the left bottom when you scroll all the way down.

 The second column is `11.11%` less wide than the common book layout.
 It touches two diagonal lines: the right top, and the bottom right corners.
-On the left it touches an important line.
+On the left it touches an important vertical line.
 I should find out what to call this line.

 The margins are the same as in the [classic book layout](../eighteen-3/).
 A `margin-top` of `11.11vh`, a left and right margin of `11.11%`, and a `margin-bottom` of `22.222vh`.
 The width is `33.333%`.
 This corresponds to the layouts described in Tschicholds essays.